Zero Waste

 Sustainable Bainbridge created BIZW in 2010.
 It is managed and run by all volunteers.
 We encourage you to explore our site, check out news posts and future events, and engage with us if anything strikes your fancy.

-Subscribe to our semi-monthly newsletter to keep current on our activities, opportunities for participation and education, and other zero waste news.
+Subscribe to our monthly newsletter to keep current on our activities, opportunities for participation and education, and other zero waste news.

 What We Do and How We Inform